Raythonic/watiba/README.md

     print("You have stdout or stderr messages")

-# Example of a command as a Python variable and
+# Example of a command as a Python varible and
 #  receiving a Watiba object
 cmd = "tar -zcvf /tmp/watiba_test.tar.gz /mnt/data/git/watiba/src"
 cmd_results = `$cmd`